Metaphysics Research LabHome Page

 A33.
 Essence and Modality”, Mind, 115/459 (July 2006): 659–693.

 [Note: In converting the LaTeX in the preprint to the format used for publication in Mind, a couple of symbols were omitted.
-The preprint can be used to determine what the missing symbols are.]
+The preprint contains the corrections, as does the Errata page at Mind.]

 A32.
 What is Neologicism?”, coauthor: Bernard Linsky, The Bulletin of Symbolic Logic, 12/1 (2006): 60–99.